 2. Consider a keyboard.

 For some kids with slow processing speed, using a computer to take class notes is faster and easier than handwriting.
 For others, the extra equipment can be distracting or unwieldy.
 Or they may end up typing word for word what the teacher says, rather than taking down information in a way that helps them understand it.
-So talk with your child and his school about giving it a trial run.
+So talk with your child and the school about giving it a trial run.
 If keyboarding does help, it could possibly be added to a 504 plan or an IEP.

-3. Have him practice handwriting—a lot.
+3. Have your child practice handwriting — a lot.

 Older kids may benefit from using abbreviations, like w/ for with.
 Ways of taking notes that don’t rely as much on writing, like a mapping method, may help, too.